traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     a.
 Submit button invokes a REST call
     b.
 Submit button shows spinner while waiting on REST call
     c.
 Stop user from doing anything while waiting on REST call
+    d.
+Auto-save every N seconds with a reactive form
+    e.
+Auto-save when leaving a page

 10. Sending Messages using Observables, Subjects, and Arrow Functions
     a.
 How to send messages from one part of the web app to another